 In the event an elected Table Officer is compensated above Para-Pro Wage Grid 18P, that member will retain their rate of pay and advance each step of the Provincial Wage Grid as per the Terms and Conditions of Appendix A: Wage Grid in the General Services Collective Agreement.

-ARTICLE XIVV-LOCAL GENERAL MEMBERSHIP MEETINGS
+ARTICLE XV-LOCAL GENERAL MEMBERSHIP MEETINGS

 Local 1936 shall convene nine (9) general membership meetings in the months of January, February, March, April, May, June, September, October and November each year.